Jobs

 View Job Details

-You can view the details of a specific job by viewing the Job Overview, SQL, Visual Profile, and Raw Profile pages.
+You can view the details of a specific job by viewing the Overview, SQL, Visual Profile, and Raw Profile tabs on the Job Details page.

 To navigate to the job details: